 RDEC and large companies

-Whether you are handling your RDEC R&D tax credit claim in-house or outsourcing it, ForrestBrown’s team of chartered tax advisers, technical specialists and ex-HMRC inspectors can add value to your business.
-In this section, we explain how to determine how you will receive your RDEC benefit and what the accounting treatment for RDEC is.
+Whether you are handling your RDEC claim in-house or looking to outsource it to a trusted partner, ForrestBrown’s team of chartered tax advisers and accountants, technical specialists and ex-HMRC inspectors can add value to your business.
+In this section, we explain how to determine the way you will receive your RDEC benefit and what the accounting treatment for RDEC is.

 RDEC steps – how you will receive your RDEC credit

-It is intended that profit-making and loss-making companies claiming RDEC are treated equally, and as such, the 12% credit will be taxable, and only paid out net of tax.
+RDEC is designed so that profit-making and loss-making companies claiming RDEC are treated equally, and as such, the 13% credit is taxable, and only paid out net of tax.